Muzzle velocity: Rifles

+Rifled barrels have spiral twists carved inside them that spin the bullet so that it remains stable in flight.
+This mechanism is known as rifling.
+Longer barrels provide more opportunity to rotate the bullet before it leaves the gun.
+Provided there's enough rifling in the barrel to adequately stabilize a particular round, there is no appreciable increase in precision with increasing barrel length.
+Longer barrels make it easier to aim if using iron sights, because of the longer sight radius, and with the right propellant load they can increase muzzle velocity, which gives a flatter trajectory and reduces the need to adjust for range.

 A bullet, while moving through its barrel, is being pushed forward by the gas expanding behind it.
-This gas was created following the trigger being pulled, causing the firing pin to strike the primer, which in turn ignited the solid propellant packed inside the bullet cartridge, making it combust while situated in the chamber.
+This gas is created following the trigger being pulled, causing the firing pin to strike the primer, which in turn ignites the solid propellant packed inside the bullet cartridge, making it combust while situated in the chamber.
 Once it leaves the barrel, the force of the expanding gas ceases to propel the bullet forth.
 When a bullet is fired from a handgun with a 2 in barrel, the bullet only has a 2 inch "runway" to be spun before it leaves the barrel.
 Likewise, it has only a 2 inch space in which to accelerate before it must fly without any additional force behind it.
 In some instances, the powder may not have even been fully burned in guns with short barrels.
 So, the muzzle velocity of a 2 in barrel is less than that of a 4 in barrel, which is less than that of a 6 in barrel.

 Large naval guns will have high length-to-diameter ratios, ranging between 38:1 to 50:1.
 This length ratio maximizes the projectile velocity.
 There is much interest in modernizing naval weaponry by using electrically powered railguns, which shoot projectiles using an electromagnetic pulse.
 These overcome the limitations noted above.
 With these railguns, a constant acceleration is provided along the entire length of the device by means of the electromagnetic pulse.
 This greatly increases the muzzle velocity.
 Another significant advantage of railguns is not requiring explosive propellant.
 The result of this is that a ship will not need to transport propellant and that a land-station will not have to maintain an inventory of it either.
 Explosive propellant, stored in large quantities, is susceptible to explosion.
 While this can be mitigated with safety precautions, railguns eschew the need for such measures altogether.
-Even the projectile internal charges may be eliminated due to the already high velocity.
+Even the projectile's internal charges may be eliminated due to the already high velocity.
 This means the projectile becomes a strictly kinetic weapon.